iosdevzone/IDZSwiftDataTaskPublisher/README.md

 # IDZSwiftDataTaskPublisher
 A (probably very naïve) attempt at implementing the `dataTaskPublisher(for: URLRequest)` extension on `URLSession` mentioned in WWDC 2019, Session 712.
+You can see a demo of it at https://developer.apple.com/videos/play/wwdc2019/712/ around 20:32.

 There's not much to using it: